 Buffer does the rest.
 Relax.
 (We tweet for you.
 Just keep that buffer topped up!)

-On the second page there was a simple sign-up form where people who were interested could submit their email with the promise that the company would contact them once the product was ready.
+On the second page, there was a simple sign-up form where people who were interested could submit their email with the promise that the company would contact them once the product was ready.
 Apart from that, the founders posted a tweet with the link asking wider audiences what they thought of the product.

 Another key point that needed to be figured out was about the people who willing to pay – how much were they willing to pay?
 To find out, the company added a third page which included three price levels to choose from and a sign-up form to insert an email address.
-After a certain number of paying clients signed up the founders started to build a full version.
+After a certain number of paying clients had signed up, the founders started to build a full version.

 This online music player states that their mission is to play only music people love.
-In its testing phase it started as a simple webpage where users would listen to a song and could then click on a like or dislike button to help the company determine their tastes.
-This MVB concept was developed further to Music Genome Project, a system which scans its entire database of songs which includes almost a century of popular recordings in order to find songs which match users’ usual music choices
+In its testing phase, it started as a simple webpage where users would listen to a song and could then click on a like or dislike button to help the company determine their tastes.
+This MVB concept was developed further to Music Genome Project, a system which scans its entire database of songs which includes almost a century of popular recordings to find songs which match users’ usual music choices

 This global e-commerce marketplace offers discount vouchers for products and services in several categories.
 In their early days, to test if there was an existing demand for discount coupons, they used a simple WordPress blog that embedded a widget from ThePoint and used AppleScript to send the PDFs coupons via Mail.app.
 Nowadays, Groupon is one of the fastest growing technology companies in the last decade.
-Since its launch it has expanded to over 44 countries and is now involved in over 500 markets.
+Since its launch, it has expanded to over 44 countries and is now involved in over 500 markets.

 This retail clothing store started out with no store whatsoever.
-Instead, the founder simply created a Facebook Fanpage.
-With this Minimum Viable Product the owner was able to reach early adopters and ship to them.
-He took orders from his Fanpage by phone or via facebook message and also collected feedback from its early adopters on facebook using the comments section.
-Following testing of the initial concept the idea proved profitable and now Civvy Street BD has two showrooms in the capital of Bangladesh and a fully functional e-shop.
+Instead, the founder simply created a Facebook Fan page.
+With this Minimum Viable Product, the owner was able to reach early adopters and ship to them.
+He took orders from his Fanpage by phone or via Facebook message and also collected feedback from its early adopters on Facebook using the comments section.
+Following testing of the initial concept the idea proved profitable, and now Civvy Street BD has two showrooms in the capital of Bangladesh and a fully-functional e-shop.
 Also, the owner has plans to expand the business to the USA and Europe.